AdaDiff: Accelerating Diffusion Models through Step-Wise Adaptive Computation: Experiments

 \subsection{Experimental Setup}

-\textbf{Dataset.} CIFAR-10 \cite{krizhevsky2009learning}, Celeb-A \cite{liu2015faceattributes} are used to evaluate our methods and other methods on unconditional generation.
+\textbf{Dataset.} CIFAR-10~\cite{krizhevsky2009learning} and Celeb-A~\cite{liu2015faceattributes} are used to evaluate our methods and other methods on unconditional generation.
 ImageNet \cite{deng2009imagenet} is a large-scale dataset with 1000 classes, which is used to evaluate class-conditional generation.
 Text-guided generation is evaluated on MS-COCO \cite{lin2014microsoft} dataset.
-The resolution of ImageNet and COCO is both 256$\times$256.
+The resolution of ImageNet and COCO is both 256$\times$256 while they are 32$\times$32 and 64$\times$64 on CIFAR-10 and CelebA, respectively.

 \textbf{Evaluation protocol.} We measure image generation quality utilizing Frechet Inception Distance (FID).
 Following \cite{bao2022all}, we compute FID with 50k generated samples on each task and dataset, with the reference generated from \cite{dhariwal2021diffusion}.
 As for efficiency, we report the number of average layers used in all test sample generation and its reduction ratio compared with baseline.
-Moreover, we provide the theoretical GFLOPs of each methods on different datasets.
+Moreover, we provide the theoretical GFLOPs of each method on different datasets since the running time is unstable as it is influenced by hardware environments such as memory and I/O. The GFLOPs are calculated as the sum GFLOPs of all steps because the generation is composed of multiple steps.

-\textbf{Baseline.} Our methods are based on U-ViT \cite{bao2022all}, a transformer-based diffusion model.
-On ImageNet 256$\times$256, we utilize U-ViT-Large model with 21 layers while it is U-ViT-Small model with 13 layers on other datasets.
-We compare our method with existing early exiting methods, BERTxiT \cite{xin2021berxit} and CALM \cite{schuster2022confident}.
-S-Pruning\cite{fang2023structural} is an accelerating method which applies structural pruning to diffusion models.
+\textbf{Baselines.} Our method is based on U-ViT \cite{bao2022all}, a transformer-based diffusion model.
+On ImageNet 256$\times$256, we utilize the U-ViT-Large model with 21 layers while it is the U-ViT-Small model with 13 layers on other datasets.
+We compare our method with existing early exiting methods, BERTxiT \cite{xin2021berxit} and CALM \cite{schuster2022confident}, and static early exiting method\cite{moon2023early}.
+BERTxiT utilizes a learning strategy to extend early exiting to BERT models while CALM uses the similarity of adjacent layers and confidence to decide to exit and calibrates local early exits from global constraints.
+Static early exiting method\cite{moon2023early} uses a predefined and static early exiting strategy to accelerate generation.
+We also compare our method with another acceleration method via structural pruning\cite{fang2023structural} referred to as S-Pruning.
+S-Pruning is an accelerating method that applies structural pruning to diffusion models.
+Since the results reported in \cite{fang2023structural} are based on 100 sampling steps, for a fair comparison, we also report our results with 100 steps.
 To show the generalizability of our method, we also conduct experiments on CNN-based diffusion models.
-The results are included in the supplementary material.
+The results are shown in the supplementary material.